 The first step is to meet with one of our personal injury solicitors who will discuss your potential injury claim with you in detail without obligation offering an immediate and practical assessment and advise you on the best course of action relevant to your individual circumstances.

 Notification of Claim

 If you decide to proceed with your claim it will be necessary to formally put the other party and his or her insurer on notice that you are holding them responsible for your injuries and you intend to make a claim for compensation for the losses suffered.
-Under the Civil Liability and Courts Act, 2004, a claimant is obliged to send the wrongdoer a letter of claim within 2 months of the accident.
+Under the Civil Liability and Courts Act, 2004 (as amended) a claimant is obliged to send the wrongdoer a letter of claim within 1 month of the accident.
 If you have been injured and wish to pursue a claim you should seek legal advice as soon as possible.

 Statute of Limitations

 Subject to certain exceptions, you have 2 years from the date of the accident to commence proceedings.
 An important exception is in the case of persons under the age of 18 at the time of the accident, who are described in law as minors or infants.
 For minors, the Statute of Limitations ‘clock’ does not begin to run until they reach their eighteenth birthday.
 For more information on claims involving minors see: Child Injury Claims.

 You should always seek medical attention as soon as possible following an accident.
 Even if you have sustained relatively minor injuries you should nevertheless attend your G.P. or local hospital for a medical assessment.
 It will be necessary in due course to take up a medical report from your attending doctor to support any claim for compensation.
 It is important that when you first attend for treatment or an assessment you fully explain the circumstances of your accident including the date, time, location, etc., the nature of your injuries and also any history of injuries in the past.